mheberger/upstream-delineator/README.md

 As another example, if you put two points in your input file that are the same, or very close to one another, the script will fail and the error messages will not be very helpful.
-Please makes sure all of your points have a little space between them!
+Please make sure all of your points have a little space between them!

 ![Illustration of problem with outlet point falling into a gap](img/karthaus_example.jpg)